 Edible Estates is a partnership of several organisations which work together to promote community food growing projects.
 We work across a variety of communities, but our approach is particularly well suited to social housing estates.
 We use food growing as a tool for urban regeneration, promoting individual health and well-being, and community cohesion.

-Craigmillar Home Farm is a project of the Community Alliance Trust working with residents of Craigmillar, and Bristo Memorial Church.
-Our goal is to set up a network of community growing sites across Craigmillar which will be maintained by a volunteer growing team of local residents.
+Craigmillar Home Farm is a project of the Community Alliance Trust, our goal is to set up a network of community growing sites across Craigmillar which will be maintained by a volunteer growing team of local residents.
 Fruit and vegetables grown at th …

 In working with communities over the years, we have developed several project templates which communities can implement in their neighbourhood, or use as a starting point to develop their own project.